 You can use third party models from a wide range of supported providers using the AI gateway system.
-It also allows for policies to be established that handles routing between mutliple models for handling use cases such as load-balancing and fallback.
+It also allows for policies to be established that handles routing between multiple models for handling use cases such as load-balancing and fallback.

 Supported providers